 Buy Nothing Day Classroom Activities

-Let’s get into the best games and activities related to reaction to rampant Black Friday consumerism.
+Let’s get into the best games and activities related to rampant Black Friday consumerism.

 #1: Man/Woman on the Stree Interview Activity